Apply for a premises licence

 You need to apply for a premises licence if you engage in any of the following activities -

-• films – any film exhibition unless it’s to demonstrate a product, advertise goods or services, provide information, education or instruction, or if it forms part of an exhibit at a museum or art gallery
+• films.
+Any film exhibition unless it is to demonstrate a product, advertise goods or services, provide information, education or instruction.
+Or if it forms part of an exhibit at a museum or art gallery

 • indoor sporting events

-• live or recorded music - includes vocal or instrumental music
+• live or recorded music.
+This includes vocal or instrumental music

-• late night refreshment - supply of hot food or drink between 11pm and 5am
+• late night refreshment.
+The supply of hot food or drink between 11pm and 5am

-If you want to sell alcohol, you will also need a designated premises supervisor (DPS) who must hold a personal licence.
+If you want to sell alcohol, you also need a designated premises supervisor (DPS).
+They must hold a personal licence.

 How to apply